 FFLAG

-FFLAG is a national voluntary organisation and charity dedicated to supporting families and their LGBT+ loved ones.
-An FFLAG group meets in Bristol to bring together carers and parents of LGBT+ young people. carers
+FFLAG is a national voluntary organisation and charity dedicated to supporting families and their LGBTQIA+ loved ones.
+An FFLAG group meets in Bristol to bring together carers and parents of LGBTQIA+ young people. carers

 Galop

-Galop are a LGBT+ anti-abuse charity, providing support to LGBT+ people who have experienced abuse and violence.
-They provide helplines, advocacy, online support communities, and dedicated services for LGBT+ children and young people.
+Galop are a LGBTQIA+ anti-abuse charity, providing support to LGBTQIA+ people who have experienced abuse and violence.
+They provide helplines, advocacy, online support communities, and dedicated services for LGBTQIA+ children and young people.

 Mothers for Mothers